Investor-Focused Landscaping Plan Sample: Route Density & Margins

 Segment & Density Tier Typical Net Profit Margin Range Primary Margin Driver Hidden Cost Killer

-High-Density Residential (65+ stops/sq mi) 28% – 35% Minimized drive time between properties Client acquisition/churn in competitive subdivisions
+High-Density Residential (65+ stops/sq mi) 28% – 35% Minimized drive time between properties Client churn in competitive subdivisions

-Low-Density Commercial (15-25 large properties) 18% – 25% Higher contract value per stop Idle equipment time moving between sites; stringent compliance/safety costs
+Low-Density Commercial (15–25 large properties) 18% – 25% Higher contract value per stop Idle equipment time; compliance costs

 Strategic Capital: Equipment Financing for Landscapers Aligned with Cash Flow